nwchemgit/nwchem-wiki/Plane-Wave-Density-Functional-Theory.md

   - Wannier orbital task only works in PSPW.
   - AIMD/MM simulation only works with PSPW.

-## Development Blog

-Notes on current plane-wave developments can be found at the this [ link](NWPW_DEVELOPMENT_BLOG).

 ## Questions and Difficulties

-Questions and encountered problems should be reported to the NWChem Community Forum, nwchem-users@emsl.pnl.gov or to Eric J. Bylaska, Eric.Bylaska@pnl.gov
+Questions and encountered problems should be reported to the [NWChem Community Forum](Forum) or to Eric J. Bylaska, Eric.Bylaska@pnl.gov